intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 6. Section 4 on "Approval and Transmission of Liaison Statements" has been moved to 4053bis.
 8. Update of description of aspects for establishing a formal relationship and clarifications about informal collaborations
-10. Merged liaison manager reponsibilties sections
+10. Merged liaison manager responsibilities sections
 10. Removal of one level in the dcoument structure

 # Establishing Formal Liaison Relationships {#relationship}